-1. Roman Oratory
+3. Roman Oratory Three hours

-Catilinarian orations of Cicero and Latin Prose Compositions.
+Some selected orations of Cicero and Latin prose composition.
 Comparison of ancient and modern oratory and the history and government during the century before Christ.
-This course is offered for those students who present two units of Latin for admission.
-Kelsey's Cicero.
+This course is offered for those students who present two units of Latin for admission, and is also open to students who have taken Courses 1 and 2.
+With assigned readings, an additional hour of credit may be earned.